meom-group/eophis/docs/source/tutorial.rst

     force_U = U * dU/dX + V * dU/dY
     force_V = U * dV/dX + V * dV/dY
     force_T = U * dT/dX + V * dT/dY

+Keep in mind that changing exchanges definition implies to remove ``namcouple``, ``eophis_nml`` and generate them again.

+**Custom Toy Earth model**

+Toy Earth model is designed to serve purposes of the tutorial.
+Thus, it is not possible to use it with custum Eophis main script by modifying the number and shape of fields that Toy Earth can send and receive.
+Eophis package provides a different version of Toy Earth model that is able to adapt itself in accordance with the Eophis main script by mirroring the defined coupling context.
+Thus, it allows to help testing and track bugs without deploying a whole geophysical model.

+Usage of generic Toy Earth model is described in the **Tests** section of this documentation.